omegat-org/omegat/docs_devel/README.txt

    GitHub and open a pull request.

 3. Patches/PRs will be reviewed by a core developer.
-If accepted, the changes will be squashed and committed to trunk by the reviewer.
+If accepted, the changes will be committed to master by the reviewer.